 Once you have your host and your site builder, it is time to get to work writing and creating the pages of your site.
 While the number of pages will vary drastically based on your business, there are a few pages that every website should have.

 Keep in mind, users should not have to dig to find information.
-If a page is important, be sure to list it in the main navigation bar or the footer.
+If a page is important, be sure to list it in the main navigation bar (website header examples here) or the footer.

 Here are a few main website pages every site should include:

 Make sure to include a call to action, or CTA, on every page.
-For example, at the bottom of every WordStream page, you might notice this big orange button:
+For example, at the bottom of every LOCALiQ page, there’s a form for getting started:

 Once your website is online, how will users find it?